Public Art Syllabus

 a selection of readings may be found in \\Siam2\Classfolders\PublicArt in folders organized by week

-These are books on reserve in the library.
+These recommended books may be found in the library.

 • Deutsche, Rosalyn.Evictions : art and spatial politics / Rosalyn Deutsche.711.13 D486E